TTWNO/tait.tech/scholarships/2020/cnib/index.md

 Allow normal people, non-techies and techies alike, to just be able to send a text message without the world watching over their shoulder.

 The second goal I have is to make this technology accessible to everyone.
-Secuirty-focused apps need to be fast so they will run on less expensive phones.
+Security-focused apps need to be fast so they will run on less expensive phones.
-They need to be simple so that screenreaders can process them correctly.
+They need to be simple so that screen readers can process them correctly.

 These are not hard things to do.
 In fact, I would argue that designing software this way: independent of third parties, simple, able to run on cheap devices---is actually easier than designing it the way large companies seem to design software.